 ASSOCIATE/FULL PROFESSOR FACULTY MEMBERS

-The Center seeks world-class educators to teach, facilitate, research, and build capacity of security professionals in the Indo-Pacific Region to promote secure, stable and prosperous region.
+The Center seeks elite educators to teach, facilitate, research, and engage security professionals in the Indo-Pacific Region to promote secure, stable and prosperous region.

 Responsibilities for associate/full professor faculty members

-• Lecturing on selected regional security topics in executive education courses
+• Lecture on selected regional security topics in executive education courses

-Essential selection criteria for Oceania associate/full professor faculty members
+Essential selection criteria for SECURITY SECTOR DEVELOPMENT associate/full professor faculty members

 Required qualifications and attributes for associate/full professor faculty members